survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 As of npm 2.7.0 it is possible to create [scoped packages](https://docs.npmjs.com/getting-started/scoped-packages).
 They follow format `@username/project-name`.
 Simply follow that when naming your project.
 This is a good way to grow packages.

-T> If you find a good name that appears to be abandoned, contact npm and they'll likely give it you if you ask nicely.
+T> If you find a good name that appears to be abandoned, contact npm and they'll likely give it if you ask nicely.

 ## npm Lifecycle Hooks